 It takes nerves of steel and perfect timing to pull it off.

-The idea is to start with the highest price your item (your art) could possibly sell for and rule out each subsequent price drop in descending order.
+The idea is to start with the highest price point and rule out each subsequent price drop in descending order.

 The final price is announced with a clap or the clack of an auctioneer’s gavel and is far lower than expected.
 That’s the key.